Belinskiy21/nuts_calculator/README.md

 ## Errors

-- If file contain a negative number:
+- If the input file contains a negative number:
    `The negative number input detected on the line: #number detected!`

 - If line size more or less then 4: